ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 4. **Technical drawings**: Set precision to 2-3 decimals and use mm/in units
 5. **Minimize visual clutter**: Lower snap point opacity or hide them entirely
 6. **Snap feedback**: Watch the bottom-left corner for snap type confirmation
-7. **Multiple measurements**: After a measurement is finalized (second click), the next click starts a new measurement
+7. **Multiple measurements**: After a measurement is finalized (second click), click once more to clear it, then start a new measurement with the next click
+8. **Clean workflow**: The three-click pattern (start → freeze → clear) ensures you can review each measurement before clearing the canvas
-8. **Mobile constraint**: On mobile devices without a physical keyboard, use the Virtual Shift action (bottom-right toggle) to constrain the measure to cardinal and diagonal angles.
+9. **Mobile constraint**: On mobile devices without a physical keyboard, use the Virtual Shift action (bottom-right toggle) to constrain the measure to cardinal and diagonal angles.

 ## Keyboard Shortcuts